What is the R-Value of Foam-Lok?

 Yes.
 Most closed cell foams use a blowing agent called 245fa (also called Enovate).
 This blowing agent allows a 2LB density closed cell foam to maximize R-value per inch.
 During the curing process the millions of cells that make up the foam are filled with a gas that is much more thermally efficient than the air we breathe.
 The initial R-value of a 245fa blown closed cell foam will be in the neighborhood of R-7.
 Over a period of several months (depending on the thickness of the foam and other factors) this gas will diffuse out of the foam and be replaced with atmospheric air that we breathe, thus lowering the R-value to the low R-6 range.

-Is there a difference in the R-value of LaPolla Foam-Lok in walls and ceilings?
+Is there a difference between the R-value of foam and fiberglass?

 R-values of insulating materials are measured in laboratories and are designated a nominal R-value per inch.
 In the wall or ceiling of a building, fiberglass and cellulose insulation materials suffer a reduction in performance due to air leakage and infiltration — so their "real" insulating value may be as low as 50% of the nominal R-value of the insulation they contain.
 Their R-value in the real world is constantly changing based mostly on temperature and wind speed.